SupesSolutions/RWAutoSeller/README.md

 Additional Info

-You'll now need to build a Trade Reports Printer so you can create rules for you colony, and if you have more than one colony, you'll need to build one there as well since each colony can have its own set of buy/sell rules.

 If you plan to use AutoSeller with caravans, you'll need to build a Trade Reports Printer and create a shopping list, and be sure to take the Shopping List with you.
 A Shopping List will connect your caravan with the original colony the list was created on (as long as that colony still has a trade printer) use when sending your caravan to trade with other faction bases.

 If AI Selling is enabled it will, by default give a job to the best negotiator avaibable, some social skill is also gained during the job.